Anchorage Northern Lights Tour

 Get a perfect introduction to the greater Anchorage area on this 3-hour tour.
 Stops include Earthquake Park, Lake Hood Seaplane Base, Beluga Point, Potter's Marsh, and Flattop Mountain.

 Travel the scenic Seward Highway along Turnagain Arm to Portage Valley.
-Take a scenic tram to the top of a mountain, cruise an iceberg dotted lake, view Alaska's iconic animals up close, or hike the many trails.
+Take a scenic tram to the top of a mountain, cruise an iceberg dotted lake to view a glacier, and view Alaska's iconic animals up close.
 The choice is yours!